grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

         ]
     }
     ```
-    **Note: that you need to replace the placeholders with your AWS account ID and the bucket name.**
+    **Note: Make sure to replace the placeholders with your AWS account ID and the bucket name.**

 1. Add the policy to the bucket: